 If the attic or garage are packed, Public Storage can help.
 The real estate investment trust (REIT), is one of the largest self-storage companies in the US.
 It operates more than 2,200 storage facilities comprising some 141 million sq. ft. of storage space in the US and another 187 facilities in Europe (through its Shurgard Europe affiliate).
 The firm's self-storage properties, located in densely populated areas, generate more than 90% of the company's sales.
 Public Storage, which was founded in 1980, also rents trucks, and sells moving supplies such as locks, boxes, and packing supplies.
 It also owns about 42% of publicly traded PS Business Parks, an office building REIT.

 California-based Public Storage operates self-storage facilities in 38 US states.
 California, Texas, and Florida are its largest markets.
-Its domestic self-storage facilities generated 93% of the company's revenue in 2012.
-Public Storage also owns a 49% stake in Shurgard Europe, which operates about 190 units in Belgium, Denmark, France, Germany, the Netherlands, Sweden, and the UK.
+Its domestic self-storage facilities generated 93% of the company's revenues in 2013.
+Public Storage also owns a 49% stake in Shurgard Europe, which operates about 187 units in Belgium, Denmark, France, Germany, the Netherlands, Sweden, and the UK.